Investment - What can you afford? - Finding a home

 2. Make an offer and have it accepted.
 Submit your offer to the seller or estate agent, emphasising you’re buying with cash as this can make your offer more advantageous.
 Sellers appreciate the simplicity and speed, and you might even have a bit more room to negotiate on the price or other terms.

 3. Instruct a conveyancer to take care of your legal work.
 Unlike buyers using a mortgage, your conveyancer won't have to coordinate with a bank or meet their requirements, simplifying the legal process.
-You can also decide which conveyancing searches to conduct since you're not bound by a lender's stipulations.
-It's still recommended to carry out some searches, like checking for any local planning issues or environmental concerns, which could impact your decision to buy the property.
+As a cash buyer, you have more choice over which conveyancing searches to carry out, as you’re not bound by a lender’s requirements.
+However, it’s still recommended to complete key searches, such as checks for local planning issues or environmental concerns, as these could affect your decision to buy the property.

 4. Arrange a property survey.
 Without a lender dictating what's needed, you get to choose if you want a property survey and pick the type that makes sense for you.
-It's always good to know the condition of the property, but you have the flexibility to opt for a full structural survey, a basic report, or even skip it altogether if you feel confident about the property's condition.
+Although optional, surveys are strongly recommended to identify potential issues before you commit.
 Get a quote for your survey.

 5. Exchange contracts and pay your deposit.
 This step makes your purchase legally binding.
 Since there are no mortgage conditions to satisfy, you can often reach this stage faster.
 You and the seller can agree on dates that suit you both without waiting on a bank's timeline.

 6. Completion – this is when you send over the remaining amount for the property and pay the remaining legal fees.
 Again, since you're not waiting for mortgage funds to be released by a lender, this stage is often faster and more straightforward.
 Ownership of the property transfers to you once the funds are received.
-That is when you officially own the house.
+This is when you officially become the legal owner of the property.

-How do you show proof of funds when using cash to buy a home?
+How do you show proof of funds when buying a house with cash?

 The estate agent requires proof of funds to confirm that you have enough money to purchase the property with a cash offer.
 This is necessary to ensure that you can afford the property.